naninovel/docs/docs/guide/resource-providers.md

 When `Log Resources Loading` is enabled, various provider-related log messages will be mirrored to the default loading screen UI.

-`Enable Build Processing` enables a build pre-processing procedure required to inject assets assigned via editor menus to the builds.
-Only disable this if you're using a [custom build environment](/guide/custom-build-environment.md) or attaching your own build hooks.
+`Enable Build Processing` enables a build pre-processing procedure required to ensure assets assigned via editor menus are available in the builds.
+Disabling the processing may be required if you're using a [custom build environment](/guide/custom-build-environment.md) or attaching your own build hooks.
+When enabling or disabling the property, restart Unity editor in order for the change to take effect.

 When [addressable system](https://docs.unity3d.com/Packages/com.unity.addressables@latest) is installed, enabling `Use Addressables` will optimize asset processing step improving the build time; enabling `Auto Build Bundles` at the same time will cause asset bundles to automatically compile when building the player.

 Other properties in the configuration menu are provider-specific and described below.